18F/pclob/_posts/2019-06-26-use-of-facial-recognition.md

 ---
 category: newsroom
+date: '2019-05-14'
+excerpt: >-
+ Privacy and Civil Liberties Oversight Board Chairman Adam Klein and Board Members Edward Felten and Jane Nitze have announced a May 31, 2019 public forum in Washington, DC to examine the USA FREEDOM Act and the government’s call detail records (CDR) program under that law.
+Several key provisions of the USA FREEDOM Act will sunset in December unless they are reauthorized by Congress.
+layout: post
+links:
+  - text: View File
+    url: /library/Public Forum Advisory5_10_19FINAL.pdf
+permalink: /newsroom/20190514.html
+title: >-
+   Privacy and Civil Liberties Oversight Board to Hold Public Forum to Examine the USA Freedom Act, Telephone Records Program
+---
+---
+category: newsroom
 date: '2019-06-26'
 excerpt: >-
 The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.